Please bear with us as we upgrade our patient electronic health record system across our hospitals from 5 October.

 If you are shortlisted, we will invite you to an interview.

-Read our advice on how to apply for a job at King’s.
+Read our advice on applying for a job at King’s.

 Training and support

-To ensure you have every opportunity to become familiar and confident in your new position, we will ‘buddy’ you with a more experienced member of our staff before you work on your own.
+To help you become familiar and confident in your new position, we will assign you a buddy to work with before you work on your own.

 Band 2 HCAs